Jer12101/Che-Wei-Hsieh/README.md

 ## 🔬 Recent Projects

 ### 🧠 Neuromorphic Simulation (Research @ NTU)
 > Simulated a custom transistor array for MNIST pattern recognition using TensorFlow.
-Explored biologically-inspired update rules and hardware-constrained learning dynamics. (*Code unavailable as the thesis is still under embargo*)
+Explored Manhattan-esque update rules and hardware-constrained learning dynamics. (*Code unavailable as the thesis is still under embargo*)

 ### 💬 Full-Stack Messaging App
 > A web-based messaging platform built during my internship to learn modern frameworks: React, NestJS, MySQL, RabbitMQ.
 Features real-time message handling and user role management.
 The code repository related to the project are "react_frontend_to_nest_rest_API" and "webapp_practice"